 Airports.
 Fly into San José (SJO) for the Central Pacific and south, or Liberia (LIR) for Guanacaste and the northern breaks.
 Low-cost flights into LIR have made Tamarindo and the northern Pacific genuinely weekend-trip-friendly from North America.

 Drive times.
-Tamarindo is 1.5-2 hours from LIR; Jaco is 1.5-2 hours from SJO.
+Tamarindo is about 1h15 to 1h30 from LIR, all on paved road, and longer at Christmas and Easter; Jaco is 1.5-2 hours from SJO.
 Santa Teresa, Pavones, and Punta Banco involve longer drives on partially unpaved roads.

 Getting around.
 Public buses reach all the main Central Pacific beaches and most surf towns, supplemented by shuttle vans.
 For Witch’s Rock, Pavones, Matapalo, and Potrero Grande, you’ll want a 4x4 - sometimes with river crossings - or a boat.
 Avoid driving unpaved roads to remote breaks at night; potholes, loose gravel, and unmarked crossings are the real hazard, not crime.